 Your air conditioner works with a fan to distribute the cold air it makes.
 You adjust this fan at your thermostat by switching it to “auto,” which indicates the fan will only run when the air conditioner is operating.
 Or you can switch it to “on,” which indicates it will run constantly.

-Does putting your AC on “fan” save energy in Huffman?
+Does putting your AC on a “fan” save energy in Huffman?
 This isn’t always the case.
 Usually, operating your air conditioner’s fan all the time is going to make your energy bill slightly higher.

 Air Conditioner Fan Set to “On”

 Having your air conditioner’s fan operate all the time can better equalize your family’s comfort.
-This is good if you own a two-story house, since rooms upstairs can be warmer.
+This is good if you own a two-story house since rooms upstairs can be warmer.
 It’s also great if you struggle with inconsistent cooling because of hot and cold rooms.

-It’s also good if someone in your household deals with allergies, asthma or other respiratory illnesses.
+It’s also good if someone in your household deals with allergies, asthma, or other respiratory illnesses.
 That’s due to the fact the air is consistently being circulated and filtrated.
 On the flip side, you may have to install new air filters more often.

 Having the fan on all day can also increase your energy bills.
 It could also cause the fan to wear out prematurely and need air conditioning repair.

 Your residence may also appear moister.
 Air conditioning helps manage humidity by clearing water from the air.
 But if the fan is continually on, it’s more difficult for moisture to flow from the condenser outside.